-What should I do if I cannot find my wireless network or I cannot connect the wireless network (new logo)?
+What should I do if I cannot find my wireless network or I cannot connect the wireless network ?

 If the above still can not fix the issue and you still fail to find any wireless network, please follow the steps below:

 • Make sure the wireless function of your device is enabled if you’re using a laptop with built-in wireless adapter.
 You can refer to the relevant document or contact the laptop manufacturer.

 • Make sure the wireless adapter driver is installed successfully and the wireless adapter is enabled.

 (2) Reinstall or update driver of the wireless adapter.

 1) If you see the message No connections are available, it is usually because the wireless function is disabled or blocked somehow.

 2) Click Troubleshoot and windows might be able to fix the problem by itself.

 1) If you see the message Windows cannot configure this wireless connection, this is usually because windows configuration utility is disabled or you are running another wireless configuration tool to connect the wireless.

 2) Exit the wireless configuration tool (the TP-Link Utility, for example).

 3) Select and right click on My Computer on desktop, select Manage to open Computer Management window.